 My mother came from Boston, bred into a family that never spoke about their emotions and pair-bonded based on hedge funds and educational backgrounds.
 She ran away when she was 17 and never looked back, despite losing a trust fund which was whispered about at the dinner table once I had gone to bed and the wine was being poured in billows.

 My father came from Santa Cruz, a child of the sun and the cold, meager waves that crashed onto the shores in a hippie town.
 He doesn’t know who his father was or remember his name.
 His mother died years before I was born, and he never spoke of her.
 I saw a picture, once; she looked like my mother.
 Long, dark hair and eyes like lipid pools.

 The two of them did the best they could in the balmy Southern California wasteland we can San Diego; Dad worked for the gas company and Mom worked part time at the local library.
 Neither of them ever seemed to want for much, content with just themselves, each other, and me, their first born and only son.
-We had a small apartment they still keep, a balcony with a tiny garden were the marigolds I planted in 7th grade still bloom.
+We had a small apartment they still keep, a balcony with a tiny garden where the marigolds I planted in 7th grade still bloom.

 Most children rebel against their parent’s attempts to control; I never rebelled, per se, but I knew that their staid life was not for me.
 I enrolled in the Navy the minute I turned 18, anxious to travel and see things I could share with my parents in an effort to get them to break out of their routines.
 I could never understand how two people could be so content to simply drink wine and grow flowers and sleep 8 hours a night…